-Students who successfully complete the A.A.S. degree will be able to:
+Students who successfully complete the A.A.S. degree will be able to :

-- recognize and apply appropriate terminology within the chosen area of specialization; - describe ethical and responsible behavior relative to the chosen career field; - recognize the value of diversity in opinions, values, abilities, and cultures of colleagues and customers in a professional workplace; - apply problem-solving skills and quantitative analysis using technology relative to the area of specialization; and - utilize appropriate information resources to gather and disseminate technical information within the chosen career field.
+- o recognize and apply appropriate terminology within the chosen area of specialization; - o describe ethical and responsible behavior relative to the chosen career field; - recognize the value of diversity in opinions, values, abilities, and cultures of colleagues and customers in a professional workplace; - apply problem-solving skills and quantitative analysis using technology relative to the area of specialization; and - utilize appropriate information resources to gather and disseminate technical information within the chosen career field.

 Career Studies - A.A.S.
-Degree Career Cluster Courses Credit Career Elective Free Elective Courses Credi FYE 100 College Success Students with 12 or more transfer credits are exempt from this requirement.
-Free Elective General Education Courses Credi ENG 100 or Basic Academic & Pre-professional Writing ENG 101 College Composition Restricted Elective Any Communications (100 level or higher) Restricted Elective Any Humanities or Social Science (100 level or higher) Restricted Elective Any Humanities or Social Science (100 level or higher) Restricted Elective Any Mathematics or Science (100 level or higher) 3 Restricted Elective Any Mathematics or Science (100 level or higher) Restricted Elective Any General Education (100 level or higher) TOTAL A.A.S.
-DEGREE CREDITS 60-6
+Degree

+Open Pathway

+Career Cluster Courses Credits

+Career Elective 3

+Free Elective Courses Credits

+FYE 100 College Success 1

+Students with 12 or more transfer credits are exempt from this

+requirement.

+Free Elective 3

+General Education Courses Credits

+ENG 100 or Basic Academic & Pre-professional Writing 2

+ENGL 101 College Composition 3

+Restricted Elective Any Communications (100 level or higher) 3

+Restricted Elective Any Humanities or Social Science (100 level or higher) 3

+Restricted Elective Any Humanities or Social Science (100 level or higher) 3

+Restricted Elective Any Mathematics or Science (100 level or higher) 3-4

+Restricted Elective Any Mathematics or Science (100 level or higher) 3

+Restricted Elective Any General Education (100 level or higher) 3

+TOTAL A.A.S.
+DEGREE CREDITS 60-63